Stream Module#

 value

-are grouped into the host_zone
+are grouped into host_zone

 .

-any additional $server_addr
+After that, any new $server_addr

-:stream {
+group:stream {

 upstream backend {